 Choosing the right LMS for your business is hard enough.
 What if none of them are the right fit?
 Many CEOs decide to develop their own custom LMS.
 Especially if they want to have an LMS without paying monthly fees.
-In this article I will cover the main reasons for building a custom LMS, give advice on the top features, and give you a good starting point for development.
+In this article I will cover the main reasons for building an LMS, give advice on the top features, and give you a good starting point for development.

 Why Hire Belitsoft?

 - 15+ years of experience in making eLearning applications - LMS’, custom courses, and more.